mazzz1y/iptv-gateway/docs/config/cache.md

 # Cache

 The cache block configures the caching system for IPTV streams and metadata.
-Caching improves performance by storing frequently accessed data locally, reducing load on upstream sources and providing faster response times to clients.

 ## Key Concepts